swup/swupjs/readme.md

 }
 ```

-Example above is the default option in swupjs and defines two animations, where **out** is the animation (function) being executed before content replace, and **in** is animation being executed after content is replaced.
+The example above is the default setup in swupjs and defines two animations, where **out** is the animation (function) being executed before content replace, and **in** is animation being executed after the content is replaced.
-As you may noticed, one parameter is passed into both functions.
+As one may have noticed, one parameter is passed into both functions.
 Call of `next` function serves as an indicator, that animation is done - so in a real world `next()` would be called as a callback of the animation.

+As you can see, by default no animation is being executed and `next()` is called right away.

+**Note:** Although the whole purpose of swup is to enable page transitions, this can still enhance your user experience even without the animation as it can shorten your load time drastically when preload and/or cache options are set to `true`.
+In most cases, your page change should be immediate without any wait time.

 ```javascript
 out: function (next) {
     setTimeout(next, 2000)
 }
 ```
-In the example above, next function is called after two seconds, which means that swupjs would wait two seconds (or any time necessary for load of the new page content), before continuing to the content replace.
+In the example above, next function is called after two seconds, which means that swupjs would wait two seconds (or any time necessary for the load of the new page content), before continuing to the content replace.

 Animation object needs to be passed as a part of your options.